jerwallace/batch-simulations-scenarios/README.md

     }
 ```

-A **scenario** is created by defining a set of environment variables, you can use these variables to setup the conditions for the scenario in the RoboMaker simulation job.
-They are references in the **simulations** array, each simulation referencing at least one scenario (or set of environment variables).
+A **scenario** is created by defining a set of environment variables.
+You can use these variables to setup the conditions for the scenario in the RoboMaker simulation job.
+They are referenced in the **simulations** array, each simulation referencing at least one scenario (or set of environment variables).

 **Example Scenario:**
 ```json